 Kawasaki Original Part - DC Power Outlet - 99994-0485

 While we should definitely be grateful for Kawasaki to finally include an OEM location for the power outlet, their OEM part is ridiculously overpriced and should hardly be considered.
 Their component has an MSRP of 84.95$ and is no better than any outlet you can find in the discount bin of your local AutoZone.
 The only benefit is that it comes with the wiring harness pre-made, but that's a sub-1$ part with standard components that most of us will already have.
-Nonetheless, if you would like to see the part:
+Nonetheless, if you would like to see the part, this is it: Kawasaki 99994-0485 DC Power Outlet.

 If you would like to see the OEM installation instructions for the part, click here.

 Step 3: Remove the Fairings

 Sadly, you're not going to be able to install this with the fairings in place.
 The first step is to remove the side fairings.
-While you should be able to complete the project with just the side fairings removed, it's very little extra effort to remove the headlight, so you might as well remove it too, if you have the time and patience to do so.
+While you should be able to complete the project with just the side fairings removed, it's very little extra effort to remove the headlight.
+You might as well remove it too, if you have the time and patience to do so.
 It will make your life easier later on.

 Step 4: Remove the Panel Blank and Test Fit the Charger